Configuration files are automatically written to whenever you make a change to your channel using

 you can skip this section and rejoin at Copy the Configuration Keys to your Channel below.

-We will create two IAM users and two sets of keys to access your Configuration bucket.
+We will create two sets of keys to grant access to your Configuration bucket.

 One set of keys will grant read-write access to the bucket and will be used by